rdgRmCore/lunch-map/ReadMe.md

-#Lunch Places
+#Illinois State Parks

-This list and map of lunch places is for Udacity Front End Project 5.
+This list and map of Illinois State Parks is for Udacity Front End Project 5.